Bavaria Germanair

-Bavaria Germanair was an airline that came into being following the merger of Bavaria Fluggesellschaft and Germanair on 1 January 1977.
+Bavaria Germanair was an airline that came into being following the merger of Bavaria Fluggesellschaft and Germanair on 1 January 1977 (operationally on the following 1 March).

-The airline's main area of activity was operating charter flights from German airports to European holiday destinations.
-The airline ceased to operate and lost its separate identity when it was merged into Hapag-Lloyd Flug on 1 January 1979, which itself much later became part of TUI fly Deutschland.
+The airline completely inherited all the activities of its two predecessors.
+The airline's main area of operations were charter flights from various large and medium-sized German airports to European holiday destinations.

+All this lasted for a relatively short time because the airline ceased to operate and lost its separate identity when it was merged into Hapag-Lloyd Flug on 1 January 1979.

 Fleet

-The Bavarian Germanair fleet consisted of the following types of aircraft:
+The Bavaria Germanair fleet consisted of: